petarilievCS/Plant-Recognizer/README.md

 # Plant Recognizer
 iOS application that uses CoreML model to recognise a plant and give the user more information about it.
-Image and description of plant is obtained through HTTP requests to Wikipedia API
+Image and description of plant is obtained through HTTP requests to Wikipedia API.

 # Demo